-Prior to entering the nursing major, all nursing students are required to have a physical examination.
 Physical examinations for graduate, RN -BSN, and school nurse credential students are optional.

-Students may have the examination performed at the University Student Health Center or may be examined by their own physician or nurse practitioner.
-You are required to upload your Physical Exam results and Immunization Records to your American Databank / Complio Account.
-If you elect to have your physical at the University Student Health Center, please call (559) 278-2734 for an appointment.
-Each semester students are required to update their immunization records prior to attending clinical.
+RN to BSN student are require to be current with immunizations and submit their their immunization records prior to attending clinical.
 This is the responsibility of each student.
 Failure to do so will result in missed clinical hours.
 Two or more clinical absences for any reason may result in dismissal from the program.